jismartin/sheva/README.md

 ## Licence
 Copyright (c) 2022 José Ignacio Santos Martín

+The name of this repository corresponds to the acronym for Shapley values for Earned VAlue management.
-SHEVA is distributed under the MIT License.
+This reposiotory is distributed under the MIT License.
 See LICENSE file for details.